A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Background

-\paragraph{Human movement relies on feedback}Humans cannot function properly without feedback, see e.g., Wiener's account~\cite[p.95]{wiener1948} on two patients suffering from a lack of voluntary muscle movement coordination due to lack of feedback information at the brain.
-Movement generation often relies on visual feedback mechanisms; this is also observed for most animals (e.g., on kitten~\cite{held1965}).
-Various experiments on occlusion and removal of light~\cite{elliott1995, zelaznik1983} or removal of cursor~\cite{chua1993} show an effect of visual feedback on virtually all kinematic properties, including accuracy and movement time, on movements as short as 100~ms~\cite{elliott2010,carlton1992,zelaznik1983}.
+It is well known that humans cannot function properly without feedback, see e.g. Wiener's account~\cite[p.95]{wiener1948} on two patients suffering from a lack of voluntary muscle movement coordination known as \textit{ataxia} caused by a lack of proprioceptive feedback information at the brain.
+Another illustration comes from the fact that older adults have a diminished sense of proprioception which seems to account for a decrease in their performance compared with younger adults~\cite{ketcham2004}.
+Movement generation also relies on visual feedback mechanisms: performing precise movements with closed eyes is near impossible, and various experiments on occlusion and removal of light~\cite{elliott1995, zelaznik1983} or removal of cursor~\cite{chua1993} confirm an effect of visual feedback on virtually all kinematic properties, including accuracy and movement time, on movements as short as 100~ms~\cite{elliott2010,carlton1992,zelaznik1983}.

-\paragraph{Human movement can be decomposed into submovements, but also appears as resulting from continuous \hbox{control}} \textit{(i)}~Movements can be segmented into two or more submovements~\cite{crossman1983,meyer1988,elliott2010}.
-Woodworth~\cite{woodworth1899} was the first to suggest that aiming was comprised of a first distance-covering phase followed by a second homing-in phase.
-Later it was observed that the velocity vanished multiple times before the end of the movement, marking the transition between one submovement and another.
-Thus many theoretic models~\cite{crossman1983, keele1968, meyer1988} are derived by segmenting a single movement into several submovements, indicating intermittent control. \\ \textit{(ii)}~Nonetheless, control and feedback effects can appear continuous~\cite{pelisson1986,desmurget2000,saunders2003} where no visible changes occur in the kinematic profiles, yet the overall performance is improved due to the presence of feedback.
-The transition between intermittent and continuous control is probably the result of training and learning~\cite{woodworth1899,proteau1987,elliott2010}.

-The most influential result regarding human movements is known as \emph{Fitts' law}, which predicts the time \mt{} needed to reach a target of width~\W{} located at distance~\D{} through the \emph{index of difficulty} $\id{} = \log_2(1 + \D{}/\W{})$ expressed in bits:

-where $a$ (the intercept) and $b$ (the slope) have to be estimated from empirical data\footnote{ This version~\eqref{eq:fitts} of the law is due to MacKenzie~\cite{mackenzie1989}.
-In Fitts' original expression, the term inside the logarithm was 2\D{}/\W{}.
-Many other modifications have been proposed, see ~\cite[Table 2.]{plamondon1997}. }.
-Fitts' law was first stated by Fitts~\cite{fitts1954} as an analogy with the Shannon capacity formula~\cite{shannon1948} and was recently formalized using the tools of Shannon's information theory~\cite{gori2018} (but without visual or kinesthetic feedback).
-The law has been found extremely useful in measuring or predicting device performance~\cite{card1978,soukoreff2004} and human performance~\cite{bravo1993,flowers1976,wade1978,soukoreff1995}.
-However, its theoretic basis was often questioned~\cite{crossman1983,welford1960,soukoreff2004,mackenzie1989,zhai2004a,zhai2004b,meyer1988,hoffmann2013}.
-While Fitts' law can be re-derived from many human movement models, none of them successfully incorporates the aforementioned characteristics \textit{a)\,--\,c)}.

-The goal of this paper is to propose a model for human movement which accounts for \textit{a)\,--\,c)}.
-Our focus is on the evolution of the stochastic \emph{variance} of the limb position over time.
-This implies analyzing a whole set of trajectories (acquired under the same experimental condition) at once, as opposed to the common practice of considering a single trajectory.